alieffsl/alieffsl/README.md

-# Hi there! 👋 I'm Alief Faisal.
+# Hi there! 👋 I'm Alief Faisal!

 I'm an aspiring Artificial Intelligence Engineer passionate about creating innovative solutions to real-world problems.
 Currently studying Robotics and Artificial Intelligence at Universitas Airlangga.